forestgrape/coronavirus/diagnosis_and_viral_load.md

   > One reason more to relax the often overly strict [quarantine and isolation rules](./controlling.md#covid-19-cases-and-quarantine).
 Across the world the [detection rate](./covid19.md#comparing-case-and-infection-fatality) is often below 10%.
 So 90% aren't sure or even don't know whether they are infected - they don't know how much care to take.

-  Detecting Cheating may require new methods: RNaseP is often used as control for correct (NP) sampling, but in this case RNaseP likely does not help.
-Saliva is essentially ultra-filtrated blood enriched with some enzymes and electrolytes and is secreted from cells in the different salivary glands ([Dawes](#summary-dawes)).
-Since RNaseP is both in the blood and in the secretory cells, RNaseP may not decrease much on an increased flow rate.
+  Detecting Cheating may require new methods than common used RNaseP.
+RNaseP can be used as control since RNaseP is only contained in correctly taken specimens (RNaseP is an enzyme which is mostly built from RNA which released from the cells to extracellular fluids such as mucus, blood or saliva.
+Its RNA parts can be amplified & detected by PCR.).
+But to detect the correct saliva timing RNaseP likely does not help: Saliva is essentially ultra-filtrated blood enriched with some enzymes and electrolytes and is secreted from cells in the different salivary glands ([Dawes](#summary-dawes)).
+Since RNaseP is both in the blood and in the secretory cells, RNaseP does not decrease much on an increased flow rate [to check].
 What could help is detection other organism of the oral flora e.g. bacteria which peak to in after sleep ([Carlson-Jones](#summary-carlson-jones)).

 ## Summarized References